MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

       }
 ---

-Nxt, run the commands below to install the necessary CLI tools for Entity Framework Core, create an intial database migration file, and apply those changes to update the database.
+Next, run the commands below to install the necessary CLI tools for Entity Framework Core, create an intial database migration file, and apply those changes to update the database.

         dotnet tool install -g dotnet-ef
         dotnet ef migrations add InitialCreate